Air Tanzania: Decline

 In late 2012, the Controller and Auditor General of Tanzania, Ludovick Utouh, recommended the criminal prosecution of three former managers of ATCL for the 2007 lease of the Airbus A320 from Wallis Trading Company, a Lebanese company.
 The Auditor General said there was massive misappropriation and mismanagement of the leasing agreement, resulting in accumulated debt of US$41.4 million by October 2012, all of which is guaranteed by the government.
 The aircraft was in ATCL's possession for 48 months, but it spent 41 of those months in France undergoing major maintenance.

-Air Tanzania restarted operations to Kigoma on 10 January 2013, using its Bombardier Q300.
+Air Tanzania restarted operations in Kigoma on 10 January 2013, using its Bombardier Q300.
 The airline quickly expanded to domestic routes and even began to fly to Bujumbura, Burundi under new management.

 In the airline's search for a new partner in January 2013, the chairman of Al Hayat Development and Investment Company (AHDIC), Sheikh Salim Al-Harthyan, announced plans for an Omani investment corporation to invest US$100 million in Air Tanzania.
 The money would be used to build an airline training centre and offices for Air Tanzania, buy aircraft, and engage in other development activities that would begin before the end of 2013.
 In August 2013, AHDIC promised to provide four Embraer 175 and four Bombardiers to Air Tanzania.
 The Sheikh also said that the original US$100 million investment would be increased gradually.
 But in May 2014, the media reported no progress had been made and that AHDIC might not be a real company.
 Sixteen days later, however, AHDIC reaffirmed its interest in the original deal but this never materalised.